Fidelity shows how unicorns hurt performance at popular funds

 3 Min Read

-Fidelity disclosed this week, for example, how content-sharing company Pinterest Inc had an outsize impact on the portfolio performance of Contrafund, its most popular stock fund.
-It was one of the first times a company that had not yet done an initial public offering (IPO) made a Fidelity fund's quarterly list of largest contributors and detractors to benchmark performance, Fidelity spokeswoman Nicole Goodnow said.
+Fidelity has stepped up disclosure of how pre-IPO companies affect mutual fund performance.
+This week, for example, Boston-based Fidelity Investments showed how content-sharing company Pinterest Inc had an outsize impact on the portfolio performance of its most popular stock fund.

 Pre-IPO investments can amplify a fund's relative performance because they are not included in a comparison benchmark index.
 And the valuations attached to them by Fidelity and other mutual fund companies have far outpaced the stock market.

-But Pinterest was tied with TJX Companies Inc (TJX.N) as Contrafund's largest detractor in the second quarter, even though the pre-IPO company accounted for only 0.34 percent of the fund's net assets.
+Fidelity was not available for comment.
+But Pinterest was tied with TJX Companies Inc as Contrafund's largest detractor in the second quarter, even though the pre-IPO company accounted for only 0.34 percent of the fund's net assets.

 Contrafund, which is run by star Fidelity portfolio manager Will Danoff, posted a total second-quarter return of 6.09 percent in the second quarter, easily beating the 3.09 percent total return on the S&P 500 Index.